-The Company's risk management is carried out by a project finance team and central treasury team (group treasury) under policies approved by board of directors.
-Group treasury identifies, evaluates and hedges financial risk in close co-operation with the Company's operating units.
-The Management of the Company provides written principles for overall risk management, as well as policies covering specific areas, such as interest rate risk and credit risk, use of derivative financial instrument and non-derivative financial instrument, and investments of excess liquidity.
+The company's risk management is carried out by a project finance team and central treasury team under policies approved by board of directors.
+Company Identifies, evaluates and hedges financial risk in close co-operation with the group's operating units.
+The Management of the company provides written principles for overall risk management, as well as policies covering specific areas, such as interest rate risk and credit risk, use of derivative financial instrument and non-derivative financial instrument, and investments of excess liquidity.